OndrejM-demonstrations/ReactiveWay-cargotracker-ext/README.md

 In the first part, we will improve the monolithic application.
 The steps are described in the [ReactiveWay-cargotracker](https://github.com/OndrejM-demonstrations/ReactiveWay-cargotracker/blob/devoxx-uk-2017/README.adoc) repository.

-## Introduce a microservice
+## Introduce reactive microservices architecture

-In the second part, we will separate a module of the monolith into a sandalone microservice, running with Payara Micro.
+In the second part, we will separate a module of the monolith into a standalone microservice, running with Payara Micro.
+We will then look at the ways how to extend the reactive concepts to the architecture of microservices, beyond a single monolith.

+The starting point is the branch `10_monolith_before_splitting`, which already contains the previous reacive improvements in the original monolithic application.

+### Introduce a microservice

-Branch `11_separate_microservice` in both repositories.
+The branch `11_separate_microservice` in both repositories.

 2 new maven modules:
  - Pathfinder service (WAR) - a separate microservice providing GraphTraversalService service as both a REST resource and via Payara CDI event bus